-- (1) Receiving guidance for a major research project at other graduate institutes

-Under the guidance of the supervisor, you can conduct part of the major research project at another graduate institute. - (2) Receiving guidance for a minor research project at other graduate institutes

-If the dean approves, you can conduct the minor research project at another graduate institute outside JAIST with a JAIST faculty member as an advisor for Minor Research Project. - (3) Research period
+- (1) Receiving guidance for a major research project at other graduate institutes Under the guidance of the supervisor, you can conduct part of the major research project at another graduate institute. - (2) Receiving guidance for a minor research project at other graduate institutes If the dean approves, you can conduct the minor research project while receiving research - support and guidance at another graduate institute outside JAIST with a JAIST faculty member as an advisor for Minor Research Project. - (3) Research period